Consent Manager setup

 3. Select Edit Domain from the drop-down list.

-The Domain Settings page opens.
+The Edit Domain pane opens.

 4. Locate the Features section.